Charles Neely

-Charles Batcheller Neely Jr. (born December 11, 1943) is a former Republican member of the North Carolina General Assembly representing the State's 61st House district.
+Charles Batcheller Neely Jr. (born December 11, 1943) is an American former politician.
+He was a Republican member of the North Carolina General Assembly representing the State's 61st House district.

 Career

 In 1994, Neely was elected to the North Carolina House of Representatives.
 He was reelected in 1996 and 1998.
 He resigned from the State House on April 7, 1999.
 He ran for Governor of North Carolina in 2000, but came third in the Republican primary.